Statistics and analytics in Shoporama

 - Run the ABC analysis quarterly.
 Product placement changes over time.
 A regular review will help you adjust inventory, marketing and assortment.

 - Track conversion rates continuously.
 Even small changes in conversion rates have a big impact on the bottom line.
-Use the site to measure the impact of design changes and campaigns.
+Use the page to measure the impact of design changes and campaigns.

 - Keep an eye on the return rate.
 An increasing rate of returning customers is a sign that your store is building loyalty - and it's cheaper than constantly acquiring new customers.